Troubles du sommeil ou insomnie: Causes et traitements

 Sleep Disorders or Insomnia: Causes and Treatments

-We spend a third of our life sleeping.
+We spend a third of our lives sleeping.
 Sleep is vital for our body.
-Sleeping well or badly has significant consequences on our daily health.
+Sleeping well or poorly has significant consequences on our daily health.

 The main sleep disorder is insomnia.
-It is characterized by a lack or poor quality of sleep which has significant repercussions on the physical, mental and social activities of the next day.
+It is characterized by a lack or poor quality of sleep which has significant repercussions on the physical, psychological and social activities of the next day.

 What are the main causes of sleep disorders?